 As a member of The Distants, Williams sang baritone alongside Melvin Franklin and Al Bryant and was the co-writer of the group’s hit song “Come On.”
 However, his fame with The Distants became short lived once the group received an offer from the president of Motown Records, Berry Gordy.
 In 1961, Williams witnessed The Primes, an R&B group consisting of future-Temptations members Paul Williams and Eddie Kendricks, perform live and was encouraged to ask them to join with him, Franklin and Bryant in the creation of The Elgins.
 The group later changed their name to The Temptations, auditioned for Gordy and was offered a recording contract on the spot.
 As a member of The Temptations, Williams began performing at local clubs in Detroit, as well as singing backup for various Motown acts.

 In 1961, Williams married Josephine Rogers, and that same year, Rogers gave birth to a son, Otis Lamont Williams.
 Then, in 1962, The Temptations earned commercial success by releasing their album Dream Come True.
 A year later, original member Al Bryant left the group and was replaced by tenor David Ruffin.
-Changes in the group’s roster would continue for years to come, as Williams would see as many as eighteen different group members throughout his tenure with The Temptations.
+Changes in the group’s roster would continue and Williams would see as many as eighteen different group members throughout his tenure with The Temptations.
 After the death of original group member Melvin Franklin in 1995, Williams became the longest-tenured Temptation.